jdcreedon/filegrunt/README.md

 5. The duplicates are recorded in the sqlite database

 # TODO
+Create a FileGrunt Logo - without this nothing will work!
 Allow visual inspection of original and duplicate Decide on which one should be classed as a duplicate e.g. earliest date?
 Move the Duplicates to a location for archival/deletion